smartSenseSolutions/Gaia-X-Compliance-Service/README.md

 Now you have to make your certificate chain available under `your-domain.com/.well-known/x509CertificateChain.pem`.

-After uplaoding your certificate chain you can head to the [Self Description signer tool](https://github.com/deltaDAO/self-description-signer).
-There you can sign your SD and generate a `did.json` which also needs to be uploaded to `your-domain.com/.well-known/`.
+After uploading your certificate chain you can head to the [Gaia-X Signing tool](https://gx-signing-tool.vercel.app).
+There you can sign your credential.

+Delta DAO is providing [a tool](https://github.com/deltaDAO/self-description-signer) to generate your did.json that will need to be uploaded to `your-domain.com/.well-known/`

 ## Using self-issued certificates for local testing